Australia, Japan dominate 1st day of SailGP in Sydney

 SYDNEY (AP) — Olympic gold medalists Tom Slingsby and Nathan Outteridge dominated the opening day of the inaugural SailGP races for their respective teams in light winds on Sydney Harbour.

 Skippered by 2012 Olympic Laser champion Slingsby, Australia finished fourth out of six in the first race on Friday before winning the last two.
-Japan, skippered by Outteridge, won the opening race and also recorded two second placings.
+Japan, skippered by Outteridge, won the opening race and also recorded two second placings to take the lead after the first day.

 SailGP is the sailing league founded by tech billionaire Larry Ellison and five-time America’s Cup winner Russell Coutts.
 It features many of the world’s top sailors racing 50-foot, wing-sailed catamarans that fly across the top of waves on hydrofoils.